Votto hits 36th homer, Reds top Pirates 6-3 in season finale

 Despite the slide and the letdown that came after being officially eliminated from the playoffs on Tuesday, Cincinnati ended with a flourish by sending 10 batters to the plate in the fifth to break open a tie game.

 Jonathan India reached after getting hit by a pitch with one out.
-Max Shrock followed with a double that led to a bizarre sequence the ended with Pittsburgh manager Derek Shelton’s third ejection of the season.
+Max Shrock followed with a double to right field that led to a bizarre sequence the ended with Shelton’s third ejection of the season.

-Second-base umpire Randy Rosenberg ruled India out for failing to touch second on Shrock’s double.
-The play was overturned on replay and Shelton raced out to voice his objection even though video clearly showed India did touch the bag.
+Indian slid into second base thinking Shrock had just hit a single then popped up and ran to third.
+Second-base umpire Randy Rosenberg ruled India out for failing to re-touch second base before advancing.
+The play was overturned on replay and Shelton raced out to voice his displeasure before getting tossed.

+“You cannot argue replay, but you can ask for an explanation,” Shelton said.
+“I asked for the explanation, didn’t really like it.
+And because you can’t argue replay, I got ejected.”

 Aquino followed by singling home India.
 Aquino and Shrock then trotted home after Votto’s shot to the seats in right field finished off a remarkable comeback season for the 15-year veteran.